TaurenArrow/Xamarin/README.md

 # Xamarin - SQLite App
-copiable file for an android app working with a SQLite db
+copiable file for an android app that transport one date in 2 different activity
-- second version